openhab/openhab-docs/configuration/rules-dsl.md

 {: #using-state-of-items-in-rules}
 ## Using the States of Items in Rules

-Rules often interact with Items based on some conditions.
-General operation in rules that involve Items are
-- to react to changes in item states, described in [section on triggers]({{base}}/configuration/rules-dsl.html#rule-triggers)
-- to change the item state, described in described in [section on changing items states]({{base}}/configuration/rules-dsl.html#manipulating-item-states)
-- to calculate other values from Item states
-- to  compare Item states against other values
+Often it is desired to calculate other values from Item states or to compare Item states against other values
-While the first two option are described elsewhere, the last two are the basis of this chapter.

 In openHAB, every item carries a state.
 The state of an Item is an Object itself and can be accessed with `MyItem.state`.
+A complete and up-to-date list of item types are currently allowed in OpenHAB and the command types each item can accept is given in the [openHab documentation for items]({{base}}/concepts/items.html).
 To use the state of an Item in rules it is often necessary to know what type of state the Item is carrying and how to convert it into types that can be used in such operations.
-For a complete and up-to-date list of what item types are currently allowed in OpenHAB and the command types each item can accept see the [openHab documentation for items]({{base}}/concepts/items.html).

-Conversely, to use the result of a calculation in a rule that intends to change the state of an item will require the data type used for calculation and how to cast it into a type the item can accept as a modification of its state.
+Conversely, to use the result of a calculation to modify the state of an item may require its transformation into a suitable type.

 This section differentiates between command type and state type.
 For ease of reading, it is possible to simply add “type” to the end of a command type thereby obtaining the state type.
-For example the “Switch” can accept the “Command Type” labeled “OnOff”.
-Thus the state type is referred to as “OnOffType” in the second part of the introduction to items linked above.

 For example, a Color Item can receive an OnOffType, IncreaseDecreaseType, PercentType, or HSBType.
 Therefore the following are all valid commands one can send to a Color Item:
 - `MyColorItem.sendCommand(ON)`